Nadiad ni haveli

 Nadiad ni haveli, also called Bhausaheb Desai ni Haveli, is a haveli (traditional mansion) in Nadiad, Gujarat, India.
+Historically significant, the haveli hosted national figures such as Tatya Tope during the 1857 rebellion, Swami Vivekananda in 1892, and Mahatma Gandhi during the 1918 Kheda Satyagraha.
+Spanning 9,000 square meters with 249 rooms, the structure features traditional Gujarati timber-brick architecture enriched with colonial and Hindu elements, bronze-covered balconies, rainwater harvesting, and eclectic interiors.
+Divided among Desai's descendants in 1902, it remains one of the largest privately owned residences in India.

 History

 The haveli was built in 1783 by Prabhudas, grandfather of Rao Bahadur Viharidas Desai who is popularly known as Bhausaheb Desai.
 He had inherited desaigiri (landlordship) from his ancestors who were tax collectors under the Mughal Empire.
 The arrangement continued under the British Raj even as his two sons, Haridas and Bechardas, took over as Diwansahebs to Junagadh state.
 The haveli was divided between Bhauaheb's five sons, each receiving about 50 rooms, in 1902.
 It is now owned by their descendants.

 Tatya Tope had taken shelter there during the Indian Rebellion of 1857.
 Swami Vivekananda had stayed and delivered lectures on spiritualism in 1892.
 Mahatma Gandhi had addressed people in 1918 in what is believed to be the start of the Kheda Satyagraha.
 Indian physician Zandu Bhatt had died there.